lowdefy/lowdefy/packages/website/pages/blog/sections/content.md

 - Following up with the customer to check if the corrective actions taken resolved the issue
 - Generating a PDF print out a summary report for each support case

 While some off-the-shelf platforms do allow for a degree of customisation, it would be challenging or even impossible to implement a solution that fits Ingrain's current business processes.
-Instead the company would need to adapt the fit the off-the-shelf solution instead, introducing additional cost and change management requirements.
+Instead the company would need to adapt the fit of the off-the-shelf solution instead, introducing additional cost and change management requirements.

 Ingrain needed a bespoke platform built specifically around their needs that integrates into their goal of building a single view of all customer relationships.